-The Board of Directors of HEICO CORPORATION unanimously recommends a vote "FOR" each of the nominees for director, "FOR" the advisory vote on executive compensation, "FOR" the selection of "1 Year" as the frequency of holding future advisory votes on executive compensation and "FOR" the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending October 31, 2023.
+The Board of Directors of HEICO CORPORATION unanimously recommends a vote "FOR" each of the nominees for director, "FOR" the advisory approval of the Company's executive compensation and "FOR" the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending October 31, 2024.

-1. ELECTION OF HEICO'S BOARD OF DIRECTORS FOR THE ENSUING YEAR 01 - Thomas M. Culligan 02 - Carol F. Fine 03 - Adolfo He enriques 04 - Mark H. Hildebrandt 05 - Eric A. Mendel son 06 - Laurans A A. Mendelson 07 - Victor H. Mendelson 08 - Julie Neitzel 09 - Dr. Alan S Schriesheim 10 - Frank J. Schwitter Mark here to vote Mark here to OR all nominees vote from all ority to vote for any uch nominee(s) below.
-2. ADVISORY APPROVAL OF TH HE COMPANY'S EX XECUTIVE COM PENSATION FOR ☐ AGAINST □ ABSTAIN 1 3.
-ADVISORY VOTE ON THE FREQUENCY OF HOLDING FUTURE ADVISORY VOTES ON EXECUTIVE COMPENSATION 3 YEARS □ 2 Y EARS □ 1 YEAR ABSTAIN 4.
-RATIFICATION OF THE APPOINDEPENDENT REGISTERED OCTOBER 31, 2023 FOR ☐ AGAINST □ ABSTAIN I (Continued a and to be dated and d signed on the re everse side)
+1. ELECTION OF HEICO'S BOARD OF DIRECTORS FOR THE ENSUING YEAR

+FOR AGAINST A BSTAIN FOR A GAINSTA BSTAIN I FOR A GAINSTA BSTAIN 01 - Tho mas M. Culligan 02 - Carol F. Fine 03 - Adolfo Henriques 04 - Mar k H. Hildebrandt 05 - Eric A. Mendelson 06 - Laurans A. Mendelson 07 - Victo or H. Mendelson 08 - Julie Neitzel 09 - Dr. Alan Schriesheim 10 - Frar k J. Schwitter 2.
+AI OVISORY API PRO /AL O F TH IE COMPANY'S EXE CUT IVE C юм PEI NSATION □ FC DR ABSTAIN 3.
+RATIFICATION OF THE APPOINTMENT OF DELOITTE & TOUCHE LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING OCTOBER 31, 2024 □ FC DR □ AGAINST ABSTAIN (Continued and to be dated and signed on the reverse side)

-5. In their discretion, upon such other matters which may properly come before the meeting or any adjournments
+4. In their discretion, upon such other matters which may properly come before the meeting or any adjournments

-THIS PROXY WILL BE VOTED AS DIRECTED, BUT WHERE NO DIRECTION IS GIVEN, IT WILL BE VOTED "FOR" THE ELECTION OF ALL DIRECTOR NOMINEES AND "FOR" PROPOSALS 2 AND 4, AND "1 YEAR" ON PROPOSAL 3.
+THIS PROXY WILL BE VOTED AS DIRECTED, BUT WHERE NO DIRECTION IS GIVEN, IT WILL BE VOTED "FOR" THE ELECTION OF ALL DIRECTOR NOMINEES AND "FOR" PROPOSALS 2 AND 3.